SohrabRahmani/github-score-backend/README.md

 - `GET /api/github/search`: Search GitHub repositories based on language and earliest created date.
 - `GET /api/github/score/breakdown`: Get the breakdown of popularity score for a repository based on stars, forks, and last updated date.

+### Assumptions

+- **No Security Implemented**: This application does not include any security measures.
+It is assumed that the `userId` passed in the header is authorized.
+In a production environment, proper authentication and authorization mechanisms should be implemented.

 ## Swagger Documentation
 The API documentation for the Messaging Application is available using Swagger.
 After starting the application, you can access the Swagger UI at http://localhost:8080/swagger-ui/index.html.